Death on the Nile: Theatre

 Agatha Christie adapted the novel into a stage play which opened at the Dundee Repertory Theatre on 17 January 1944 under the title of Hidden Horizon.
 It opened in the West End on 19 March 1946 under the title Murder on the Nile and on Broadway on 19 September 1946 under the same title.

+A new adaptation by Ken Ludwig is scheduled to open at Arena Stage in November 2024.

 Television

 A live television version of the novel under Murder on the Nile was presented on 12 July 1950 in the US in a one-hour play as part of the series Kraft Television Theatre.
 The stars were Guy Spaull and Patricia Wheel.

 An adaptation for the television series Agatha Christie's Poirot was made for the show's ninth series in 2004.
 It starred David Suchet as Poirot.
 Guest stars included Emily Blunt as Linnet, JJ Feild as Simon Doyle, Emma Griffiths Malin as Jacqueline, James Fox as Colonel Race, Frances de la Tour as Salome Otterbourne, Zoe Telford as Rosalie Otterbourne and David Soul as Andrew Pennington.
 The episode was filmed in Egypt, with many of the scenes filmed on the steamer PS Sudan.

-This version remained largely faithful to the novel, with some minor changes: